 The Open Library of Humanities is an academic-led, gold open-access publisher with no author-facing charges.
 With funding from the Andrew W. Mellon Foundation, the platform covers its costs by payments from an international library consortium, rather than any kind of author fee.
 Professor Martin Paul Eve, a founder and academic project director of the OLH, welcomed Davidson joining the OLH's international network of library partners: “I am delighted that Davidson College has joined the OLH model.
 Through our model, which allows anyone who can pass a rigorous peer-review process to publish, we aim to ensure that the broadest set of communities can benefit from open-access to humanities research.
 With the help of institutions like Davidson we will expand this model.”

 Jill Gremmels, The Leland M. Park Director of the Davidson College Library, said of the announcement: “The Davidson College Library is proud to support the Open Library of the Humanities.
 We believe in open access and new models of funding scholarly publication, and we applaud the important work OLH is doing toward those ends.”

-Existing subscription journals wishing to move to the platform should submit an initial enquiry to email@example.com.
-Libraries outside the US and UK interested in joining the OLH Library Partnership Subsidy model should contact Dr. Martin Paul Eve: firstname.lastname@example.org.
+Libraries outside the US and UK interested in joining the OLH Library Partnership Subsidy model should contact Professor Martin Paul Eve: email@example.com or Dr Caroline Edwards: firstname.lastname@example.org.
 UK-based libraries can join through Jisc Collections at http://www.jisc-collections.ac.uk/Catalogue/Overview/Index/2120.
 US-based libraries can join through LYRASIS at https://lyrasis.openlibhums.org.

 Back to News List